Zephkek/TP-1450/README.md

 # Critical FTP Server Vulnerability in TP-Link VN020-F3v(T) Routers

 ## Overview

-I have been down a big rabbit hole which is finding vulnerabilities in this router which i thought ill only find a few but there are so many flaws in this router that highlight signficant firmware problems, resource management and memory management problems.
-Today I discovered an intricate and interesting memory corruption vulnerability that resides in TP-Link's VN020-F3v(T) which is a custom implementation that's limited and propriatary that's made by TP-Link and customized for ISPs across north africa in here affecting many countries such as Tunisia, Algeria and morocco which have this same model being sold on their markets actively.
-This vulnerability exposes critical security weaknesses through specially crafted FTP payload demonstrating very deep issues within this router.
+I’ve been deep in the rabbit hole of digging into vulnerabilities in the TP-Link VN020-F3v(T) router.
+What started as a quick curiosity turned into uncovering way more flaws than I ever expected.
+This thing is packed with issues—firmware bugs, resource mismanagement, and memory handling problems everywhere.

+Today, I found a pretty wild memory corruption vulnerability in this router.
+It’s part of TP-Link’s custom firmware, built for ISPs but running on the same base firmware with tweaks for specific markets.
+This model is super common in North Africa—places like Tunisia, Algeria, and Morocco—and it’s still being actively sold.

+The vulnerability comes from how the router handles certain FTP payloads, and it’s a major security risk.
+It’s not just a random bug; it points to some deep design problems that could affect tons of users out there.

 ---